 - Results are displayed in a list and map form.

 Note: Bus stop assignments will only populate for your child's school if you are living in an eligible neighborhood (over 1 mile from school for elementary, over 1.5 miles for middle/high school students), and there is a safe bus stop in your area.
-If you do not receive a bus stop assignment for your child's school and believe that your address is located within an eligible service area, then please contact your school transportation representative for assistance.
+If you do not receive a bus stop assignment for your child's school and believe that your address is located within an eligible service area, then please contact your school for assistance.

 Students in Grades K-5 must reside a mile or more, and students in Grades 6-12 must reside 1.5 miles or more, from the school within their attendance area to qualify for regular school bus service.
 Students who do not qualify for regular bus service may receive “space available” bus service provided that there are unused seats on the bus and that the accommodation will not result in additional cost to the state.

-Parents can apply for space available bus service by completing the “Space Available Basis” form (also found at school offices) along with the completed bus pass application form located in the attached School Bus Handbook.
+Parents can apply for space available bus service by completing the “Space Available Basis” form (also found at school offices) along with the completed bus pass application form located in the School Bus Handbook.
 Please submit both forms to the school office.
 The approval process may take four or more weeks.
 Students will not be permitted to ride the bus until the application is approved, so parents should plan accordingly.

 Free Bus Pass